 but He, having offered one sacrifice for sins for all time, SAT DOWN AT THE RIGHT HAND OF GOD,Hebrews 10:12(NASB)

-The sacrificial offering, given to Israel, and all they represented, were to teach them about their coming Messiah.
-They become a sequential illustration of things that were to happen - they were given to Israel to be a schoolmaster to point people to Christ.
+The sacrificial offerings and all they represented, were given to Israel to teach them about their coming Messiah.
+They were a sequential illustration of things that were to happen - a schoolmaster to point people to Christ.
 There were many types of sacrifices given to Israel in the Old Testament, but each one became a representative reminder of Christ, Who was to come.

 In the New Testament, Christ was sent to earth as the last sacrifice - the one and only perfect offering for sin.
 The Lord Jesus Christ came as the fulfilment of every precious animal sacrifice that was slain on the altar of the Lord.
 The religious laws, ceremonies, feasts and sacrifices became a never-ending teacher that persistently pointed us to Christ.
 Every animal sacrifice was another reminder that we are sinful creatures and every drop of blood that was shed, was a picture of the Lord Jesus Himself, Who would come to earth, at God's appointed time, to be the full and final sacrifice for the sin of the world - so that ALL who believe on Him would not perish but have everlasting life.